 The structure of a MPI net is electrically identical with the structure of a PROFIBUS net.
 This means the same rules are valid and you use the same components for the build-up.
 The single participants are connected with each other via bus interface plugs and PROFIBUS cables.
+Please consider with the CPU 314-2BG23 that the total extension of the MPI net does not exceed 50m.
 Per default the MPI net runs with 187.5kbaud.
-Yaskawa CPUs are delivered with MPI address 2.
+VIPA CPUs are delivered with MPI address 2.